metriport/metriport/.github/PULL_REQUEST_TEMPLATE/feature.md

 - [ ] Alarms _[Alarms trigger pagerduty.
 These should only happen when there's a significant issue with the system.
 This is the most important metric.]_

-- [ ] Alerts _[Alerts go into the slack channel pagerduty.
+- [ ] Alerts _[Alerts go into the slack channel.
 Alerts are not as important as alarms, but still let on-call know something went wrong.]_

 - [ ] Posthog metrics
 _[Image(s) of Posthog metrics]_